 A big advantage of Pics.io is that all the changes you make in the metadata fields in Pics.io are automatically pushed to your Google Drive.
 This information is saved within your asset and remains available after you download it and work with it outside Pics.io, e.g. in Lightroom or in a similar service.

 Pics.io saves the metadata much in the same way as it captured it from the asset, as it was described above.

-In case of default fields (which are the same for all the standards) the modified info is saved everywhere, i.e. in all the fields that have the same name.
+In the case of default fields (which are the same for all the standards), the modified info is saved everywhere, i.e. in all the fields that have the same name.
 For example, if a user changes something in the field CreateDate, this change is saved in all the fields with this name across all the standards, be it XMP, IPTC, or EXIF.

 But if the fields are called differently in different standards (as in the case with "Creator", the specific rules will apply.
 Pics.io will find the corresponding fields, even if they are called differently in different standards, and save the modified info there.